parcio/haura/docs/betree.md

 ![Constructed trees in an example of 3 open datasets](./assets/trees.svg)

 Adjacent to the internals and construction of Bε-trees are the commonalities between existing trees in an open database.
 Mainly non-transparent to the user another tree is opened to store internal information concerning the created datasets (their `DatasetId`s and `ObjectPointer`s) and `Segment`s information.
-`Segment` are previously not mentioned here as they are considered in the Storage Pool Layer, but can be thought of as containers organizing the allocation bitmap for a range of blocks.
+`Segment`s are previously not mentioned here as they are considered in the Data Management Layer, but can be thought of as containers organizing the allocation bitmap for a range of blocks.
 Additionally to avoid conflicts with another, all trees share the same Data Management Unit to assure that no irregular state is reached in handling critical on-disk management such as allocation of blocks and updating of bitmaps.

 ### Data Management